aydiegithub/tensor-flow-vision/README.md

 ## 📂 Folder Structure

-Each notebook is organized by topic and includes comments and explanations for easy understanding.
+Each notebook is organised by topic and includes comments and explanations for easy understanding.

 ---